justinchoi001/liferay-learn-0/commerce/user-guide/getting-started/payments/README.md

 **Online Redirect**: Liferay Commerce passes information to a third-party payment processor, redirecting the buyer to the processor's website to complete payment.

 Liferay Commerce ships with four payment methods.
 Money Order is an offline method.
-Authorize.net, Mercanet, and Paypal redirect buyers to a third-party website.
+Authorize.net, Mercanet, and PayPal redirect buyers to a third-party website.
 Additional methods can be added using the Payment Method extension point.

-Liferay Commerce does **not** store payment information such as credit card numbers in its database.
-Rather, if a store plans to facilitate recurring payments, this can be done through integrations with third party payment providers.
-If the store administrators do intend to store customer payment information, they **must** be [PCI](https://www.pcisecuritystandards.org/) certified.
+By default, Liferay Commerce does **not** store customer payment information.
+Stores with requirements to allow for recurring payments or a faster checkout experience are recommended to use a third-party payment processor to manage sensitive customer payment information.
+If store administrators are required to store customer payment information, it is **highly recommended** that they implement [PCI DSS](https://www.pcisecuritystandards.org/) compliant practices and policies.

 ## Additional Information